MrNobad/Whatsapp_chat_bot/README.md

 These can be chained together to give you all 4 at once and as long as the words appear, even in a sentence, the bot will give you a random cat/fact/quote/chuck joke.

-Runs with Twilio, Flask a ngrok using Python.
+Runs with Twilio, Flask and ngrok using Python.

 Hope to depoly to a production server in future as this is only available on development server at present.